 Together, these represent the friendly nature of Costa Rica and all its beauty in simplicity.

 The national pastime is Soccer or “Futbol” as it’s called locally (and by most of the rest of the world).

-In 2014, the national team advanced to the quarterfinals of the World Cup entrenching the sport even further.
-Other sports include a lot of outdoor style sports such as hiking and surfing, taking full advantage of Costa Rica’s outdoor wealth.
+In 2014, the national team advanced to the quarterfinals of the World Cup, entrenching the sport even further.
+Other sports include many outdoor style sports such as hiking and surfing, taking full advantage of Costa Rica’s outdoor wealth.

 Culture of Costa Rica